Abortion: The Slaughter of the Innocent Part 1

 As is common knowledge within the United States, the issue of abortion has repeatedly played a central role, and has had a very direct effect, on who becomes the next president of the United States.
 Would-be presidents know that if they want to assume the office of the president, they must win the support of their constituents, whether they are pro-lifers, or else pro-abortionists.
 Concerning the more conservative Republican Party, this has usually meant taking a strong stand against abortion.
 As recent American history reveals, it was because George W. Bush catered to the Christian Right, and came out against abortion, embryonic stem cell research and same-sex "marriages", that he won the presidential race in 2000, and then again in 2004, in spite of the fact that he dragged the United States into the illegal Iraq War, based on deception and lies.

-1. He supports Roe v.
+1. He supported Roe v.
 Wade.

 2. He voted against prohibiting minors from crossing state lines in order to obtain an abortion.